 - The system IP address must be configured.
-The node uses this address to generate dying gasp traps.
-If It is not configured, SNMP dying gasp traps are not generated. - When sending out SNMP dying gasp traps, one of the available routes in either the management routing instance or the base routing instance is used to resolve the next-hop gateway IP address to reach the trap-server destinations configured under primary, secondary, and tertiary trap targets.
-The route to the destination is always searched first in the management routing instance and if not found, the routes in the base routing instance is looked up.
-Configuration of route preference does not change this behavior (that is, the order of route lookup does not change).
+The node uses it to generate the dying gasp traps.
+If It is not configured SNMP dying gasp traps are not generated. - When sending out SNMP dying gasp traps, one of the available routes in either the management routing instance or the base routing instance is used to resolve the nexthop gateway IP address to reach the trap-server destinations configured under primary, secondary, and tertiary trap targets.
+The route to the destination is always searched first in the management routing instance and, if not found, the routes in the base routing instance are looked up.
+Configuration of the route preference does not change this behavior (that is, the order of route lookup does not change).